JOIN THE GLOBAL INNOVATION FAMILY

 BECOME A WAITRO MEMBER

-WAITRO is a membership organization.
-RTOs seeking membership do so on a voluntary basis.
-What members get out of WAITRO depends largely on what they put into it – please note the brief description of responsibilities and commitments of members below.
+Research organizations and universities seeking WAITRO membership do so on a voluntary basis.
+The value of WAITRO depends largely on the members engagement – please take note of the brief description of responsibilities and commitments below.

 As part of the online application process, you will need to fill out an application form digitally.
 The following information is required: name of organization, acronym, organizational address, number of employees, annual budget, webpage, contact information.